MicrosoftDocs/well-architected/well-architected/resiliency/regions-availability-zones.md

 ## Azure facilitation

 By providing regions and availability zones, Azure enables you to select a deployment approach that fits your needs.
 There are many approaches that you can choose from, each of which provides benefits and incurs costs.

-> [!NOTE]
-> It's important to understand the specific details of the Azure services that you use.
-For example, some Azure services require that you configure their availability zone configuration when you first deploy the resource, while others support changing the deployment approach later.
-Similarly, some service features might not be available with every deployment approach.

 To illustrate the deployment approaches that you can use, consider an example scenario.
 Suppose you're thinking about deploying a new solution that includes an application that writes data to some sort of storage: